What Is a Franklin Hearing?

 How to Request a Franklin Hearing

-The Franklin hearing attorneys at Spolin Law P.C. discuss evidence they have gathered to support a client’s case.
-Call today for your consultation: (310) 424-5816.
+Franklin hearing attorneys discuss evidence they have gathered to support a client's case.
+Contact SPCRC's Recommended California Lawyers for a consultation.

 A defendant must request a Franklin hearing; it does not occur automatically.
 The method used is habeas corpus.
 The inmate must file a writ of habeas corpus in the trial court where they were sentenced and request the hearing, the procedure of which differs from county to county.
 The court then receives documents and, if appropriate, testimony.